 Very good customer service

 The Homitt is also a family dental unit.
 This model is an upgrade to the previous one, which was only an irrigation or flossing system.
-The practical aspect of having an integrated unit can’t be missed.
+The practical aspect of having an integrated unit can’t be dismissed easily.